 In explaining the first limb of the metaphorical opposition, it becomes clear once again that our understanding starts from us, since the understanding of living things is built up from the complex to the simpler (top down).
 For what 'from within' means must be explained by the case of understanding persons.
 This understanding reckons with the fact that the individual entities of the realm have their own perspective on their acting or being acted upon.
+(This is, what in part I was explained as the possibility to speak of the >psychological aspect< of attributing others an inner life a priori.)
 The central example is the action of a person.
 Action is behavior for a reason/reasons.
 A reason is what can be said for doing.
 The simplest reason for an action is its intention - what the doer wants to achieve in/with his/her action.
 When in doubt, the doer must eventually be able to be asked about his/her intention.

-We apply action verbs to animals as well - a fox wants to chase a mouse, the mouse wants to flee and hide, etc. But animals have no language (at least no sentence-language that we understand116).
+We apply action verbs to animals as well - a fox wants to chase a mouse, the mouse wants to flee and hide, etc. But animals have no language (at least no sentence-language that we understand).
 They cannot say why they do something, and cannot be asked for reasons.
-In place of these evidential possibilities in persons, in understanding animal behavior, there is a frame of reference projected by us with assumptions about the basic behavioral drives and possibilities and the welfare of the animals.
+In place of these evidential possibilities in persons, in understanding animal behavior there is a frame of reference projected by us with assumptions about the basic behavioral drives and possibilities and the welfare of the animals.
 The understanding of animals is thus to a good extent only functionalistic and remains, compared to the understanding of persons, schematic and already external.